 The character count for the [Custom] or [Trial Details] folder names should be no more than 50 characters (including the section number).
 Abbreviations in their names are expected and acceptable

 NOTE: Restrictions in file and folder names exist to ensure maximum allowable system file path lengths are not exceeded.

+“Overview” folders have been created in the folder template where the IMDRF guidance indicates a requirement for content at a parent folder.
+This folder structure was created to ensure the sequence of information presented is maintained in a Windows environment.
+For example, in the nIVD structure, Section 3.5.06 Biocompatibility & Toxicology Evaluation, there is a sub-folder named “3.5.06.0-Overview” in the template.
+The content prescribed by the IMDRF guidance for Section 3.5.06 should be placed in this folder.

 File Format and Naming